 We currently offer master's degrees in the following four areas:

 - Master of Music in Contemporary Performance (Production Concentration)

 - Master of Arts in Global Entertainment and Music Business

 - Master of Music in Scoring for Film, Television, and Video Games

-- Master of Music in Music Technology Innovation
+- Master of Music in Music Production, Technology, and Innovation

 Study Abroad in Valencia